Chapter-tier program

 The 5-step AREAA Growth Playbook through EDGE.

-An exclusive, battle-tested 5-step framework — refined inside the EDGE program over multiple cohort years and proven against the AREAA national year-over-year membership signup contest.
-Available to chapter boards that have completed Part 1 and are ready to commit to the structure.
+This is the framework we've sharpened over years of running EDGE and tested against the national membership signup contest.
+It's open to chapter boards that have finished Part 1 and are ready to commit.

 Plan the year in the first meeting

-Asian-language-speaking realtors in your chapter region.
-Public sources (Zillow public phone listings) work for outreach — you have a built-in conversation starter.
+Asian-language-speaking realtors in your region.
+Public Zillow phone listings work fine for outreach — and you've got a built-in conversation starter.

-iPad sign-ups at peak emotional moment.
-A small welcome ritual — a pin, a group photo, immediate WhatsApp add for post-event continuity.
+iPad in hand at peak emotional moment.
+Give them a small ritual — a pin, a group photo, add them to WhatsApp before they leave so the conversation keeps going.

-Local EDGE isn't a one-year initiative.
-It's an annual rhythm that needs to be passed cleanly from chapter board to chapter board.
-The 5-step playbook above is the starting point; documenting your chapter's specific patterns and handing them off intentionally is what makes Local EDGE durable.
+Local EDGE isn't a one-year push.
+It's an annual rhythm that has to pass cleanly from one chapter board to the next.
+The 5-step playbook is the starting point — but writing down what works for your chapter and handing it off on purpose is what makes it last.

 Where Local EDGE is forming next.

-If your chapter fits that profile and you want to start Local EDGE, reach out — the playbook is open.
+If that's your chapter and you want to start, reach out — the playbook is open.

 The leadership pipeline